✓ Updated March 2026

 Ride-Sharing Apps (Uber/Cabify)

-Services like Uber and Cabify operate extensively in Madrid and offer a convenient door-to-door option, especially late at night or when traveling with luggage.
-They can be more comfortable than public transport but are generally more expensive.
+Uber and Cabify are widely available in Madrid and offer a convenient door-to-door service, especially late at night or when traveling with luggage.
+They are generally more affordable than traditional taxis.

-BiciMAD is Madrid's public electric bicycle-sharing system, perfect for exploring the city's parks and central neighborhoods at your own pace.
-It's a fun and eco-friendly way to cover shorter distances and enjoy the city's atmosphere.
+BiciMAD is Madrid's electric bike-sharing system, perfect for exploring central neighborhoods like Malasaña, Chueca, or Retiro Park on a nice day.
+It offers a flexible and eco-friendly way to cover shorter distances.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.